KaiserSoft/OpenSimButtonBox/README.md

 ![example image of complete unit](https://raw.githubusercontent.com/KaiserSoft/OpenSimButtonBox/master/Documentation/Images/Prototype-v3.PNG)

 The Modular Open Sim Racing Button Box Project is an expandable button box designed for iRacing, build on a Teensy 3.2.
 The "Main Module" is designed to be very simple to build while still offering 15 buttons and 3 rotary encoders to navigate the iRacing Black Box screens.
-The design uses the internal resistors so wires connect directly from the switch to the Teensy board.
+The design uses the internal resistors so wires connect directly from the switches to the Teensy board.

 Main Module
 ===========